cybercongress/cybercongress/site/content/post/game-of-links.md

 ## The relevance of links submitted

 This is the most difficult discipline of the Game.
-Users may link everything that they believe is important for the future of the web.
+Users may link everything that you believe is important for the future of the web.

 Each CID has a rank with a certain weight (depending on the dynamic parameters outlined in the whitepaper).
 In the end, those ranks get ranged according to their weight.
 The higher the better.